-Singaporean private client lawyer Sim Mong Teck stated that Indonesians buy properties in the Core Central Region (CCR) based on buying trend from 1995 to 2010.
-Known as a collection of prime districts, CCR sits at the modern heart of Singapore including Watten Estate, Novena, Thomson, Orchard, Cairnhill, River Valley, Raffles Place, Ardmore, Tanglin, Bukit Timah, Holland Road and Sentosa.
+Singaporean private client lawyer Sim Mong Teck stated that Indonesians buy properties in the Core Central Region (CCR) based on buying trends from 1995 to 2010.
+Known as a collection of prime districts, CCR sits at the modern heart of Singapore including Watten Estate, Novena, Thomson, Orchard, Cairnhill, River Valley, Raffles Place, Ardmore, Tanglin, Bukit Timah, Holland Road, and Sentosa.
 Real estate price in Singapore is still sky-high due to strategic locations and surrounding amenities.

 From luxury penthouses with price tags soaring up SGD 10 million, uber-rich Indonesians switched to condominiums located in suburban areas such as Jurong and Ang Mo Kio which costs SGD 1 to 2 million after 2010.

-Development level puts Singapore at a high rock compared to other metropolitan cities of Indonesia.
+The development level puts Singapore at a high rock compared to other metropolitan cities of Indonesia.
 The country offers a fulfilling life for those who plan to buy properties for personal use.
 World-class education, outstanding healthcare, state-of-art public infrastructure and very high-level of security in Singapore are indeed promising not only for Indonesians but also for other foreign investors.

 The 1998 tragedy makes Indonesians think that it would be more secure for them to own a property in Singapore should the grim and fearful rioting ever happened again.
 Most of the buyers are Indonesians with Chinese blood and they are well-aware of the anti-Chinese sentiment in the archipelago.
 In their minds, another massacre is a possibility.

 For Indonesians, it is financially easier for them to buy properties in Singapore.
-Teddy, a sales team leader from Far East Organization revealed the several advantages in the Singaporean property market.
-First, their home country has 12% mortgage rate while in Singapore, it is at 2%.
+Teddy, a sales team leader from Far East Organization revealed several advantages in the Singaporean property market.
+First, their home country has a 12% mortgage rate while in Singapore, it is at 2%.
 Second, the maximum mortgage payment period in Singapore is 30 years, two times longer than in Indonesia.
 Lastly, the government imposes fine on the developer if the construction was finished late and this assures buyers that projects are being completed in time.